 Oven-safe temperature is lower than non-coated pans

-This classic sheet pan from USA Pan is made of heavy-gauge aluminized steel, which features carbon steel dip-coated with an aluminum-silicon alloy, making it strong with high thermal conductivity.
-The rims also incorporate steel wire to enhance the pan’s strength and prevent warping.
-USA Pans bakeware has a patented nonstick silicone coating which is PTFE-, PFOA-, and BPA-free, and will allow everything from cookies to baked fish to release easily from the surface.
+This classic sheet pan from USA Pan is made of heavy-gauge aluminized steel, with the rims also incorporatig steel wire to enhance the pan’s strength and prevent warping.
+USA Pans bakeware has a patented nonstick silicone coating, which is PTFE-, PFOA-, and BPA-free, and will allow everything from cookies to baked fish to release easily from the surface.

 Thick construction to prevent warping